Infineon/ccm-ota-image-update/README.md

 **OTA update Fails on following conditions**

--  The CCM Module is running a firmware version that is newer than the CCM OTA firmware version
+-  The CCM Module is running a firmware version that is newer than the CCM OTA firmware version.
 -  The signature verification process fails within the CCM Module.